-Whole life and term life insurance policies are offered to the District’s employees through American Fidelity and Prudential Life.
-Life insurance plans can provide your family with ready money to help with sizeable expenses such as house and car payments, and paying for your children’s education.
-These policies are optional and therefore paid by the employee.
-You may enroll in these plans at any time (enrollment is not limited to the Open Enrollment period).
-Both of these policies are portable, which means that if you leave employment with Piedmont USD you can “take” the policy with you.
+Whole life and term life insurance policies are offered to the District’s employees through American Fidelity.
+A life insurance plan can provide your family with ready money to help with sizeable expenses such as house and car payments, and paying for your children’s education.
+This policy is optional and therefore paid by the employee.
+You may enroll in this plan at any time (enrollment is not limited to the Open Enrollment period).
+This policy is portable, which means that if you leave employment with Piedmont USD you can “take” the policy with you.

 Accident Protection Insurance